-From my Final Essay, titled To Apply.
+From my Final Essay, titled

 "I sat at my desk, thrumming my fingers on the edge of my laptop, ignoring my Hans Zimmer background music and trying to brainstorm.
 Interests.
 The application wanted to know my interests.
 Really, it shouldn't be this difficult.
 I had typed out and deleted the same word three or four times.
 It felt cheesy, and generic, and I was sure that half the student teaching applicants would be half-heartedly writing the same thing.
 I exhaled loudly, trying to show my frustration to the empty room.
 There had to be something else I was interested in.
 But I couldn't think of it, so I pecked out the word one last time.
 L e a r n i n g.